okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 ## Send response

 The external service responds to Okta indicating whether to accept the end user's self-registration or profile update.
 The response returns a `commands` object in the body of the HTTPS response.
 This object contains specific syntax that indicates whether the user is allowed or denied to self-register or to update their profile with Okta.

+In our sample Glitch project, you can see this response in the [server.js](https://glitch.com/embed/#!/okta-inlinehook-registrationhook-v2?path=server.js%3A27%3A50) file.

 See the [response properties](/docs/reference/registration-hook/#objects-in-response-you-send) of a Registration Inline Hook for full details.